Are you looking for a smoked corn bread recipe? Your in the right place!

 Step 2: Making the Cornbread Dough

-In a large bowl, whisk together the flour, cornmeal, baking powder, baking soda, and salt.
+Whisk together the flour, cornmeal, baking powder, baking soda, and salt in a large bowl.

-In a separate smaller bowl whisk the milk, eggs, yogurt/sour cream, honey, and melted butter.
-Then add this to the large bowl and mix everything together well until it’s mostly smooth.
+Whisk the milk, eggs, yogurt/sour cream, honey, and melted butter in a separate smaller bowl.
+Then add this to the large bowl and mix everything well until it’s mostly smooth.

-Give the cast-iron pan a quick spray of cooking oil (you can also use bacon fat), then pour the batter directly into the hot cast-iron pan.
+Give the cast-iron pan a quick cooking oil spray (you can also use bacon fat), then pour the batter directly into the hot cast-iron pan.

-Close the smoker and let it cook for 30 min, or until it’s totally set and golden brown on top.
+Close the smoker and let it cook for 30 minutes until it’s set and golden brown on top.

 Step 4: Final Touches

 Cool for at least 10 minutes.
-Garnish with fresh thyme, and serve with a side of chili beans, or serve hot with butter!
+Garnish with fresh thyme and serve with chili beans or hot with butter!

-You can serve your cornbread with your main meal or you can use it as toast, sandwich, or dipping bread.
-It’s super versatile.
+Cornbread is super versatile.
+You can serve it with your main meal, or you can use it as toast, sandwich, or dipping bread.

 - Whole Smoked Chicken